Environmental anxiety doesn’t usually feel dramatic.

 Individual Responsibility in a Systemic Problem

-While individual choices matter, the environmental system is influenced heavily by large-scale policy, infrastructure, and corporate decisions.
+While individual choices matter, the environmental system is shaped heavily by large-scale forces.

 When a systemic issue is framed as primarily personal, the gap between effort and outcome creates strain.